 The interest that motivates my research is how the tone and content of the political media environment influences how Americans seek political information and form opinions.
 In particular, I’m interested in how citizens learn and form attitudes when politics is threatening, whether threats come from terrorism, public health outbreaks, or media and elite rhetoric.

 My book with Bethany Albertson, University of Texas, Anxious Politics: Democratic Citizenship in a Threatening World, published from Cambridge University Press, explores how anxiety over policy issues like immigration, public health, terrorism, and climate change affect how Americans seek political information, their trust in government, and public opinion.
 In a new project, I’m working with a cross-national group of scholars from Norway, Finland, and Spain exploring the effects of terrorism on social capital, societal resilience, and public opinion across four countries.
 The project is funded by the Norwegian Research Council.

-My research has been funded by the National Science Foundation, Robert Wood Johnson Foundation, Russell Sage Foundation, Carnegie Corporation of New York, Norwegian Research Council, Campbell Public Affairs Institute, Princeton Policy Research Institute for the Region, and the Bobst Center for Peace and Justice.
+My research has been funded by the National Science Foundation, Robert Wood Johnson Foundation, Russell Sage Foundation, Carnegie Corporation of New York, Norwegian Research Council, Russell Sage Foundation, Campbell Public Affairs Institute, Princeton Policy Research Institute for the Region, and the Bobst Center for Peace and Justice.
 My work has been published or is forthcoming in the American Journal of Political Science, Journal of Politics, Political Analysis, Political Psychology, Political Communication, Political Behavior, Perspectives on Terrorism, Perspectives on Politics, Politics, Groups, and Identities and edited volumes on experimental methods and political psychology.